Filling Propane Containers

 – WorkSafe BC applicable Regulations, Policies and Guidelines

-WorkSafe BC recognizes Supervisors are responsible to ensure all workers are;
+WorkSafe BC requires that Supervisors be responsible to ensure all workers are:

 • Adequately trained and certified